Æbleskiver: Traditions

 In Denmark, æbleskiver are less common in restaurants than they are at casual family gatherings.
 They can also be found being sold by street vendors in the winter.
 They are traditionally served with jam and powdered sugar and three are placed on a plate at a time.
 They are traditionally eaten during the Christmas season and are often served with gløgg (Scandinavian mulled wine).
 They are often sold at Christmas markets, charity markets, open-air events, Scouting functions, local sports gatherings and similar venues.
 They are also served at children's birthday parties, due to their popularity and easy preparation.
-Voluntary associations gain profit from preparing them from the pre-fried, frozen stage and selling them, usually three at a time, with the usual condiments.
+Voluntary associations make a profit from preparing them from the pre-fried, frozen stage and selling them, usually three at a time, with the usual condiments.

 In North America there are several annual events that celebrate æbleskiver and Danish culture, with churches and museums holding "Æbleskiver Suppers" and similar events.

 History

 Æbleskiver being made at home on the stove.

 The exact origin of æbleskiver is unknown.
 One popular speculation is that a band of Vikings were part of a difficult battle.
 When they returned to their ship, they wished to cook a meal similar to pancakes.
 However, since they lacked regular pans, they instead used their shields or helmets, resulting in a cake with a spherical shape.

 According to another explanation, the custom of making a special sliced-apple dish originated in the Middle Ages when it was impossible to store raw apples beyond a certain date.
 The last apples of the year's harvest were sliced, used to flavor gløgg, scooped out of the gløgg, wrapped in dough, and fried in fat or butter like a Berliner.
 This is the origin of the name, which means "apple slices".
 In the 17th century, as cast iron pans with hemispherical concavities became available, æbleskiver could be easily made throughout the year, and the variety of fruit and other fillings expanded.